homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 He told me to walk way up past Troy on the East bank of the river, and look for a Ford.
 After what seemed to me a rather tedious stroll, I passed through Troy and began looking all over for a Ford, but couldn’t find one—or any other kind for that matter.
 I told my troubles to a farmer, who laughed heartily and said:

 “Mon, mon!
 (He was a Scotchman) Ye are long before ze day of ze automobile.
-When your New York friend said ‘Ford,’ he meant ‘a place in a river where it may be crossed by wading.’”
+When your New York friend said ‘Ford,’ he meant ‘a place in a river where it may be crossed by wading.’ ”

 Embarrassed and chagrinned, I walked down to the river bank and removed my shoes, stockings and plasters, as this seemed as narrow and shoal a point as any other.